 Because they can do that, can't they?

-They can give you a.
+They can give you a Oh.

 Oh, I see.

-You think supernatural level?
+You think supernatural level.

-But they were doing God's work because I believe I was made ill by stress by someone who infiltrated the society, the charitable society I run.
+But then they were doing God's work because I believe I was made ill by stress.

-Oh, yes, yes.
+Oh, yes.

-I remember you saying that I had a great problem there, and that still carries on.
+And I had a great problem there and that still carries on.

 But I'm ignoring it now because I'm living in the present.